NYOGamesCOM/TwitchBot/README.md

 - **CHANNEL_TYPE:** This defines the type of Discord channel that the bot should use for notifications.
 The default is 'text'.

-### Discord OAuth2 Redirect URL

-To configure the Discord OAuth2 Redirect URL, follow these steps:

-1. **Create a Discord Developer Application:** In the Discord Developer Portal, create an application to manage your bot.

-2. **Set up OAuth2 in the Developer Portal:** In the Developer Portal, go to your application and navigate to the "OAuth2" section.
-Here, you can add a redirect URL.
-For local development, you can use `http://localhost:3000/auth/callback`.
-However, for production or live deployment, you should use a publicly accessible URL where your application is hosted.

-   - If you have a domain for your application, use `https://yourdomain.com/auth/callback`.
-   - Make sure to set up the corresponding route in your application code to handle authentication callbacks.
-   - Ensure that the redirect URL is secure and properly configured to receive OAuth2 responses from Discord.

-Remember that the redirect URL plays a crucial role in the authentication process, so it must be accurate and secure.

-## Function and Command Documentation

 ### Constants and Dependencies

 - `prefix`: A string representing the command prefix for your bot.